hyungmogu/coursera-building-a-dynamic-web-app-using-PHP-MySQL/7_updating_records/7_updating_records.md

 1. Inserted database entry can be checked at URL `localhost/phpmyadmin`

 2. `mysqli_sql()` function is used to perform sql query
+    - it returns `true` if query is successful
+    - it returns `false` if query is not successful

 ```
 <?php